Department of Financial Protection and Innovation License Defense

-Defending Department of Business Oversight Lending Licenses
+Defending Department of Financial Protection and Innovation Lending Licenses

 Ray & Bishop attorneys aggressively represent California lenders and related licensees in license applications, investigations, disclosures, denials, citations, desist and refrain orders, accusations, appeals, reinstatements, and related legal matters.
 Our strategy is simple: prevent problems, fight for the client if accused, and appeal unfair results.
 Our focused, experienced, dedicated license and regulatory practice gives you the advantage.
 Contact Ray & Bishop for a prompt, thorough and thoughtful discussion of your legal issue with one of our attorneys.

 Department of Financial Protection and Innovation Division of Corporations License Types:

 - Investment Advisers

 - California State Licensed Securities Broker-Dealers

 Ray & Bishop, PLC, has unique experience as a leader in the defense of Department of Financial Protection and Innovation licensed lenders.
 Attorney Fredrick Ray has been a key player in the defense of payday lending businesses since the inception of the California Deferred Deposit Transaction Law, or CDDTL.
 Our expertise also encompasses California Finance Lenders, or CFLs, escrow agents, investment advisors and mortgage loan originator licenses (MLO).
 Our track record includes successful defense of lenders in the face of potential six-figure and seven-figure fines, resolving problems that arise from examinations and audits, and correcting problems with annual reporting and license renewal.

 Expertise in all Aspect of License and Regulatory Issues